 At Stonegate Meadows Dentistry, we see every day how dental implants can transform our patients’ mouths — and their lives.
 As a permanent solution to missing teeth, dental implants are some of the most innovative solutions.
 Dental implants can hold a dental crown, bridge or denture in place just like roots of your natural teeth.
 The unique root-like shape of the tapered tooth implants provide superb stability, make drilling simpler and placing the implant easier.
 Additionally, there is no need to destroy good, healthy tooth structure.
 This makes dental implants an ideal solution for most patients seeking an improved cosmetic dental appearance.

-Find out how a Stonegate Meadows Dentistry implant dentist can help improve your smile with tooth implants and make the dental implant process easy.
-We will guide you through each step of the implant process, from placing the dental implant to restoring the final tooth.
+How can an implant dentist improve your smile with tooth implants and make the dental implant process easy?
+We guide you through each step of the implant process, from placing the dental implant to restoring the final tooth.

 Why Choose A Dental Implant?

 69% of adults ages 35 to 44 have lost at least one permanent tooth to an accident, gum disease, a failed root canal or tooth decay.
-Furthermore, by age 74, 26% of adults have lost all of their permanent teeth.
+By age 74, 26% of adults have lost all of their permanent teeth.

-After more than 20 years of service, the vast majority of dental implants first placed by oral and maxillofacial surgeons in theUnited States continue to still function at peak performance.
-More importantly, the recipients of those early dental implants are still satisfied they made the right choice.
-If properly cared for, dental implants can last a lifetime.
+In the United States with more than 20 years of service, the vast majority of dental implants first placed by oral surgeons continue to still work.
+Those patients receiving dental implants are satisfied they made the right choice.
+Dental implants can last a lifetime with proper care.